francescoFH/CV/README.md

 [SOS-App][1] | Emergency app which identifies the user-location and generates the corresponding emergency numbers for that area.
 It also generates a map giving directions to the closest hospitals, police stations and pharmacies | Xcode 12 and Swift 5, SwiftUIKit/SwiftUI hybrid Front & Back, Google Maps iOS SDK
 [chitter-challenge][3] | A small Twitter clone that will allow the users to post messages to a public stream |  Ruby, RSpec, Sinatra, PostgreSQL
 [bank-tech-test][2] | A command-line Ruby application allowing you to create a bank account, make deposits, withdraw money and print statements.
 The aim of this project was to focus on OOP and the TDD process | Ruby, RSpec
-[makersBNB][4] | Week 5 of Makers Academy challenge to build a web application that allows users to list spaces they have available, and to hire spaces for the night | Ruby on Rails, RSpec and PostgreSQL
+[makersBNB][4] | Web application that allows users to list spaces they have available, and to hire spaces for the night | Ruby on Rails, RSpec and PostgreSQL

 *All source code available on Github: https://github.com/francescoFH
 ***

 ### <a name="skills">Skills</a>

-- **Quick learner and Flexible** -  Experience in working in challenging and multicultural environments, and for me that makes work more interesting.
+- **Quick learner and Flexible** -   Experience in working efficiently in challenging and multicultural environments.
 I learn new languages easily and adapt to new practices, as in my final project at Makers, where I had only two weeks to master Swift on Xcode and build a project from scratch.
 - **Interested and curious minded** - I love learning, and my journey in Makers was so gratifying because I had the opportunity to learn new languages, new ways of writing clean code, and I am looking forward to continuing to develop my skills.
 - **Enthusiastic and dedicated** - When working on a new project I am always committed to enhance its potential, and to look at a problem as a new opportunity to learn.
 One of the things that fascinates me in coding is the more I learn it, the more I want to keep learning, there is always a new way to approach a problem, and find that one tiny bug.
 I am always up for a new challenge.